zapier/visual-builder/docs/_partners/lifecycle-planning.md

 ![](https://zappy.zapier.com/6193B587-6437-47E8-B0C1-47ABB4B05291.png)

+<a id="early"></a>
 ### Welcome to Early Access!

 Now you get a page in [Zapier's App Directory](https://zapier.com/apps/categories/early-access) and your users can click it to gain early access to your integration.

-> **Note:**  You won't yet be able to create Zap Templates at this time, as that capability is enabled once your integration reaches the public/beta step.
+> **Note:** You won't yet be able to create Zap Templates at this time.
+That capability is enabled once your integration receives a [beta tag](#beta).

+### What's the Next Step?

+As your integration continues to accumulate users, our team will watch the growth of your integration.
+We will contact you when we're ready to [extend an invitation](#wait) for you to receive a beta tag and officially launch.

 ## 4. Launch Your Zapier Integration